volodymyrhudyma/blog/content/blog/2020-06-21-what-is-key-in-react-and-why-do-we-need-it.md

 title: What is "key" in React and why do we need it?
 tag:
   - React
+metaDescription: Keys help React identify which items have changed, are added, or are removed.
+Keys should be given to the elements inside the array to give the elements a stable identity.
 teaser: Almost each web application contains lists of elements printed to the screen.
 If you render list elements without defining the "key" prop, you will receive a warning message in the console.
 Let's find out why...